-The Recreation Center offers students a variety of cocurricular environments that provide vital social outlets for the development of a well-rounded collegiate experience.
+The LaHaye Recreation and Fitness Center offers students a variety of co-curricular environments that provide vital social outlets for the development of a well-rounded collegiate experience.
+This includes five basketball courts, a fitness center, aquatic center, aerobics, and more.
 In the Fitness Center students can work out with the assistance of a personal trainer, take fitness classes, use the work out equipment or climb the rock wall.

 The Aquatic Center has a 25 yard, six-lane pool with a maximum depth of 12 feet for lap swimming and recreational use.
-The aquatic facility also includes two spas, and a one meter diving board.
+The aquatic facility includes two spas, and a one meter diving board.
 Aquatic equipment such as training fins, training paddles, flexible kickboards, jogger weight belts, hand bar exercisers, pull buoys, and water polo equipment is accessible for use.